pachterlab/kb_docs/docs/source/manuals/bustools.rst

 bustools allowlist
 ^^^^^^^^^^^^^^^^^^^^
-Generates an **on list** based on the barcodes in a sorted BUS file.
+Generates an on-list based on the barcodes in a sorted BUS file.

-This is a way of generating an **on list** that the barcodes in the BUS file will be corrected to, for technologies that don’t provide an **on list**.
+This is a way of generating an on-list that the barcodes in the BUS file will be corrected to, for technologies that don’t provide an on-list.

 **Usage:**